ADirin/OTP2_LectureMaterial_2026/Week2_GUI_Localization/LTR_RTL_Orientation.md

 ---
 # Step-by-Step Development Instructions
 ## Step 1: Create the Maven Project
-1. Create a new Maven project with the structure shown above
+1. Create a new Maven project based on the given project structure bellow
 2. Update pom.xml with the dependencies provided

 ## Step 2: Create the Resource Bundle Files